adamjberg/devtails.xyz/_posts/randy/2022-09-25-home-movie-magic.md

 author: randy
 permalink: /@randy/home-movie-magic
 image: "assets/img/home-movie-magic.png"
 description:  Creativity and filmography seems to run in the family.
-My regugee grandfather was an avid home movie camera  before
+My refugee grandfather was an avid home movie enthusiast before anyone else we knew.
+His inspiration kicked off three generations of Creative Types, but his life's work sits hidden away in a film can.
+It is time for that to change - and time to teach MY grandkids producing home movies, right from the beginning.
 tags: tails analog-sampling
 ---